trigger-corp/Forge-Documentation/source/index.rst

 * Rapid development
 * Reduced maintenance costs

-Using Forge is quite simple and does not require you to write a single line of Objective-C or Java, or learn platform-specific APIs.
-You can get started by developing your app in Android or Chrome.
+Offering simplicity was our main goal when developing Forge: we do not require you to write a single line of Objective-C or Java, or learn platform-specific APIs.

-.. note:: You can start development in Chrome then generate native mobile apps, or start in Android then generate an iPhone app and browser add-ons.
-The choice is yours: both directions are supported.

 Your feedback is very important to us.
 Please send an email to support@trigger.io with any questions or concerns.